 Several key events draw visitors to Decatur yearly.
 First is the Alabama Jubilee Hot Air Balloon Classic over Memorial Day weekend, and next is the Spirit of America celebration held on the 4th of July.

 During that event, a new Miss Point Mallard is crowned, who then becomes a major contender for the title of Miss Alabama.
 Throughout the year, Bank Street is closed off the third Friday of each month for music, crafts vendors, and car shows.

 With so many reasons for visitors to flock to Decatur, it is only natural that great eating establishments have made a name for themselves as well.
 Some Decatur restaurants have served both residents and visitors for generations, while others are rising stars in the culinary world.
 All are worth sampling and are eager to welcome hungry diners.
-Here they are listed in order of their appearance in Decatur.
+So if it’s your first time visiting, below they are listed in order of their appearance in Decatur.

 The Brunswick stew and gigantic stuffed potatoes are legendary as are the pies with huge mounds of meringue.
 Coconut and chocolate are the best sellers followed closely by lemon icebox and pecan.
 These pies are so popular that during a recent Thanksgiving week 725 were baked and sold.
 The lady who oversees the baking has been arriving every morning at 6:00 a.m.
 FOR 45 YEARS to create her masterpieces.
 The recipes have been passed down, so the consistently satisfying tastes remain the same.